jometzg/cognitive-speech/logic-apps/README.md

 ![alt text](https://github.com/jometzg/cognitive-speech/blob/master/logic-apps/Azure-resources.png "resources in the portal")

 These can be built in the portal, CLI or ARM/Terraform.

+An ARM template can be found [here](https://github.com/jometzg/cognitive-speech/blob/master/templates/template.json)

 ## Receive email logic app